hms-dbmi-cellenics/cellenics-utils/README.md

 Setup
 -----

-After cloning the repository, do the following:
+After cloning the repository, do the following (might require **sudo** in some distributions, and `pip` > 21.0.1):

-    python3 -m venv venv
+    make install

-    source venv/bin/activate
+You can verify that the command has been successfully installed with:

-    pip3 install -r requirements.txt
+    make test

-You should be able to access `biomage-utils` by typing:
+If the test was successful, you should be able to access `biomage-utils` by typing:

-    python3 biomage
+    biomage

 As a prerequisite for running all scripts in this repo, you will need a GitHub Personal Access Token with full access to your account.
 You can generate one